Skip to content

 Pasting

-Cmd+V pastes from your clipboard — images are attached inline, and multi-line text is collapsed into a single attachment.
+Cmd+V pastes from your clipboard.
+Images are attached inline, and multi-line text is collapsed into a single attachment.
+Pasting images is handy for sharing screenshots of UI bugs, diagrams, or design mock-ups without leaving the terminal.

-• Enter on an empty prompt — pop and send the next queued message immediately
+• Enter on an empty prompt: send the next queued message immediately

-• Esc — unqueue pending messages so you can edit them
+• Esc: bring queued messages back into the prompt so you can edit them

 Sessions